Best Gay Bars & Clubs in Phoenix (2026)

 Pro Tip

-Phoenix has more dedicated lesbian and women's bars than almost any US city — Boycott Bar, Cash Inn Country, and Title 9 together form one of the strongest women's bar scenes in the country.
+Phoenix holds onto its women's bar scene better than most US cities — Boycott Bar (the city's lesbian bar) and Title 9 (a women-focused sports bar that opened in 2025) give queer women dedicated space that most cities have lost entirely.
 If you're visiting from a city that lost its last lesbian bar, you'll appreciate what Phoenix has built.

 4. The Cash Nightclub & Lounge

-2140 E McDowell Rd, Scottsdale · Nightclub · The Valley's most upscale gay venue
+1730 E McDowell Rd, central Phoenix · Nightclub · The Valley's big dance-club night out

-The Cash is the most polished LGBTQ+ venue in the Phoenix metro — two bars, two levels, two patios, and a dance floor that goes from zero to packed as the night progresses.
-This is Scottsdale's flagship gay nightclub, and the vibe matches: better-dressed crowds, stronger cocktails, and a production level that the Melrose dive bars don't aim for.
+The Cash is one of the most polished LGBTQ+ dance venues in the Phoenix metro — multiple bars, multiple levels, patios, and a dance floor that goes from zero to packed as the night progresses.
+The programming mixes country, Latin, and Top 40, and the production level steps up from the Melrose neighborhood bars.

-• Don't miss: Weekend DJ nights on the dance floor, the dual-patio setup, and happy hour (the drink specials are solid for Scottsdale)
+• Don't miss: Weekend DJ nights on the dance floor, the multi-patio setup, and the country/Latin theme nights

 5. Kobalt

-3110 N Central Ave, Melrose District · Cocktail bar/lounge · The sleek option on the strip
+3110 N Central Ave, Park Central · Cocktail bar/lounge · The sleek option near Park Central

-Kobalt stands out on the Melrose strip for its more polished, modern aesthetic — craft cocktails, a clean design, and a crowd that skews toward people who want a good drink in an attractive setting.
-This is the bar you go to when you want the Melrose community without the volume of a dance club.
+Kobalt stands out for its more polished, modern aesthetic — craft cocktails, a clean design, and a crowd that skews toward people who want a good drink in an attractive setting.
+Set near Park Central on Central Avenue (a short hop east of the 7th Avenue strip), it's the bar you go to when you want a good cocktail without the volume of a dance club.
 DJ nights on weekends add energy without overwhelming conversation.

 • Don't miss: Craft cocktails, the pageant competitions during Fall Into Pride season, and happy hour

-• Good to know: More upscale vibe than most Melrose bars.
+• Good to know: More upscale vibe than the 7th Avenue bars.
 Good for dates and small groups.
-One of the bars that hosts Fall Into Pride events leading up to Phoenix Pride
+One of the venues that hosts Fall Into Pride events leading up to Phoenix Pride

 Pro Tip